 Easy Ways to Detect Air Leaks

 Doing the necessary work to keep your home’s energy efficiency levels high is an easy decision.
-When you ensure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
+When you make sure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
 One way your home may be losing efficiency is through air leaks.

 Inside your home

-First, you’ll want to inspect your windows and doors.
-If they clatter or you can see light coming in between the door and the frame, they’re leaking and probably wasting energy and money, as well.
-Seal them with caulk or weather-stripping to eliminate the leak.
+First, you’ll want to check your windows and doors.
+If they clatter or you can see light coming in between the door and the frame, they’re leaking and likely wasting energy and money, as well.
+Seal them with caulk or weather-stripping to take care of the leak.

 - Electrical outlets and light switches

 - Electrical and gas service entrances